apistorm-dev/apistorm/README.md

 This is dirty API method

-you can use this api just after read API documents from their website everytime
+You can use this api just after read API documents from their website everytime,because you dont know array parameters

-So you'll get returned array after request this method!!!
+Then you'll get an array after request from this method!!!

-This is wrong to
+This is wrong and dirty to

 ## What is ``apiStorm``?